genotrance/px/README.md

 	python -m pip install .

-NOOTE: Source install methods will require internet access since Python will try to install Px dependencies from the internet.
+NOTE: Source install methods will require internet access since Python will try to install Px dependencies from the internet.
 The binaries mentioned in the previous section could be used to bootstrap a source install.